vedantparasharr/vedantparasharr/README.md

 ## What I Build

-I have completed several frontend projects using React.
-Recently, I started integrating backend features like routes, authentication and database operations.
-My pinned repositories include the projects I am most proud of, along with their source code and live demos.
+I build projects that help me understand the full flow of a MERN application.
+I start with a clear UI idea and then extend it into a functioning system with routes, data handling, and real backend logic.
+Working on complete projects allows me to see how features interact and teaches me how to write code that remains structured and maintainable as complexity grows.
 ---

 ## Currently Learning

-I am currently learning backend development with the MERN stack.
-Here are the things I am working on:

-* MongoDB and Mongoose connection

-* CRUD operations with real models

-* Edit and update features

-* Moving toward auth, roles, file uploads, and full backend projects
+I am currently learning the MERN stack in depth.
+My focus areas include building APIs with Express, working with MongoDB and Mongoose, handling real data flows, and integrating backend logic with React applications.
+I am also learning how to design applications with proper structure so that features can scale and remain easy to work with as they grow.

 ---